MET Computer Science Academic Policies Manual

 5.7 Notification and Petition

-A letter shall be sent to the student’s BU email address notifying the student of probationary status or dismissal in accordance with the above.
+A letter will be sent to the student’s BU email address notifying them of their probationary status or dismissal in accordance with the above policies.

 6.0 Graduation Requirements